MMBR-IO/moodle-enrol_mmbr_io/README.md

 9) Now users can enrol in the course
 10) If user enrolled in the course with subscription, to stop payments user need to unenrol from the course

+## Versions

+1.0.10 - New status display and better error handling

 ## Author

 2018 || MMBR.IO || dmitry.nagorny@mmbr.io